Mimsqueeze/Codeforces-Solutions/Notes.md

 ### lower_bound(array, array+n, x);
-- Returns a pointer to the first element whose value is at least x upper_bound(array, array+n, x);
+- Returns a pointer to the first element whose value is at least x
+- Subtracting one yields last element whose value is less than x

+### upper_bound(array, array+n, x);
+- Returns a pointer to the first element whose value is larger than x
+- Subtracting one yields last element whose value is equal to x

+### equal_range(array, array+n, x);
-- Returns a pointer to the first element whose value is larger than x equal_range returns both above pointers (returns a pair where first is lower bound, second is upper bound)
+- returns both above pointers (returns a pair where first is lower bound, second is upper bound)

 # Data Structures
 ### Array